Promoting Humanism in South West Hertfordshire

 Interested in joining the BHA?

-We will discuss the subject of a humanist approach to homelessness at our regular monthly meeting, held at 11.00 a.m. on Saturday 6th February 2016 at Reason Coffee Shop & Bookstore, 116 The Parade, Watford High Street.
+We usually meet on the first Saturday of each month at 11.00 a.m. at Reason Coffee Shop & Bookstore, 116 The Parade, Watford High Street.

 12th December 2015